Xystus (architectural term)

-Xystus was the Greek architectural term for the covered portico of the gymnasium, in which the exercises took place during the winter or in rainy weather.
-The Romans applied the term to the garden walk in front of the porticoes, which was divided into flower beds with borders of box, and to a promenade between rows of large trees.
+Xystus (ξυστός) was originally the ancient Greek architectural term for the covered portico of the gymnasium, in which the exercises took place during the winter or in rainy weather.

+The ancient Romans applied the term to a covered garden walk with porticoes for winter exercise, or to a promenade between rows of large trees.

 The term xystus derives from the Greek word xustos, meaning "smooth", due to the polished floor of the xystus.
 "Xystus" was used, by extension, to refer to the whole building containing the gymnasium and portico, as in the xysti of Jerusalem and Elis.
 Xyst is an alternative spelling for xystus, and xystarch as the term for a superintendent of a xystus.
 In Latin, xystum is the accusative case of the nominative xystus; in modern architecture, xystum has a different meaning from xystus.

+Xystarches (ξυστάρχης) was an officer who superintended the exercise of the xystus and xysticus (ξυστικός) was called an athlete who practised in xystus.